General Education and University Student Learning Goals

 General Education is an important and required component of every Michigan Tech degree.
 Accreditation by the Higher Learning Commission requires that general education “imparts broad knowledge and intellectual concepts to students and develop skills and attitudes that the institution believes every college-educated person should possess.”
 (Accreditation Criterion 3b2)

-At Michigan Tech, the General Education curriculum enables all students, regardless of major, to develop an understanding of science and the social and cultural contexts of our contemporary world.
+At Michigan Tech, the General Education program enables all students, regardless of major, to develop an understanding of science and the social and cultural contexts of our contemporary world.
 (University Strategic Goal 2)

-The General Education program also endeavors to help students achieve many of the eight University Student Learning Goals, specifically
+The General Education program also endeavors to help students achieve many of the eight University Student Learning Goals;

 Goal 2 Knowledge of the physical and natural world

 Goal 4 Critical and creative thinking